 If you’ve never had an agua fresca, basically, it’s water flavored with fresh fruit, sometimes some herbs, and sweetened with a little sugar, simple syrup, honey, agave, etc. to taste.
-My kids thought it was kind of weird to drink something flavored with actual watermelon without the actual watermelon, but I think they’re weird, so we’re all good.
+This Watermelon Augua Fresca is super light and refreshing.
+It makes a great addition to a summer barbecue, ladies lunch, or backyard reception.

-Place watermelon and water in a blender.
-I love my Blendtec –
+- First, place watermelon and water in a blender.
+I love my Blendtec.

 and blend for about 30 seconds.